 4. Rated towing capacity (kilograms)

-The end-to-end process is as follows:
+The end-to-end process is:

-1. Download CSV (excel) or XML testing template.
+1. Download CSV or XML testing template.

 2. Follow the instructions in the template and complete all required fields.
-Remember the template is limited to only 20 data records (rows) per submission.
+Remember the template is limited to only 20 data records (rows) per submission

 3. Send the completed template via email to NVESTestSubmissions@infrastructure.gov.au.
 No specific subject line is required before you send the email.